OpenSmallworld/nv-tilecacher/README.md

 Error: socket hang up
 ```

 This indicates that the WMTS request that the tilecacher made was unexpectedly closed before the response to that request was made.
-It indicates a problem on the serverside i.e. an issue with the node reverse proxy, the JBoss instance (including the EIS servers) or possible the machine those processes are running on.
+It indicates a problem on the serverside, most likely that the server is unable to respond quickly enough for whatever reason.
+There are a number of possible reasons for this i.e. an issue with the node reverse proxy, the JBoss instance (including the EIS servers) or possible the machine those processes are running on.